nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/BitcasaError.rst

 setMessage
 ^^^^^^^^^^

-.. java:method:: public void setMessage(String Message)
+.. java:method:: public void setMessage(String message)
    :outertype: BitcasaError

    Sets the error message.

-   :param Message: The error message.
+   :param message: The error message.

+writeToParcel
+^^^^^^^^^^^^^

+.. java:method:: @Override public void writeToParcel(Parcel out, int flags)
+   :outertype: BitcasaError

+   Flatten this object in to a Parcel.

+   :param out: The Parcel in which the object should be written.
+   :param flags: Additional flags about how the object should be written.
+May be 0 or PARCELABLE_WRITE_RETURN_VALUE